 All events must end by midnight or additional fees may apply.
 Other rules and restrictions related to setup and breakdown vary by space.
 During summer season, a sound ordinance applies and dates vary year to year.

 Balboa Park offers several free parking lots within walking distance, as well as designated drop-off zones for both passenger loading and shuttle services.

 Is open flame in the event spaces permitted?

 Sterno and candles with open flames are not allowed in the Rotunda, Auditorium and galleries.
 Sterno and contained candles are allowed in the Sculpture Court and Sculpture Garden and with pre-approval and are subject to the Museum’s discretion in regards to safety.

 The venue fee does not include rentals.

 Are there other fees in addition to the venue fee?

-The opportunity to host an event at the San Diego Museum of Art is an exclusive benefit of museum membership.
-Those not currently members of SDMA are kindly asked to become a member at any level to obtain this event benefit.
+The opportunity to host an event at The San Diego Museum of Art is an exclusive benefit of museum membership.
+Those not currently members of the Museum are kindly asked to become a member at any level to obtain this event benefit.
 Dual Memberships begin at $85.